gvwilson/sensibleadventures/iffy/iffy.md

 speaking to himself as much as to the frowning tween beside him.
 "Which is another reason I need to talk to your uncle."

-"You oughta know he don't keep his word 'less it suits him," Iffy warned.
+"You oughta know he don't keep his word 'less it suits he," Iffy warned.
 "Or 'less he figures you got some serious haul back o' you."